 Individuals, families, corporate and social groups are welcome!
 Children ages 8 and older can volunteer with families or in groups with adult chaperones.
 If you would like to register a group of 20 or more please call us directly at (630) 443-6910.
 If your group is less than 20, use the links below to register online at the Center of your choosing.

 If you do not see an available shift for your group on the schedule please call (630) 443-6910.

 765 Research Parkway

 Rockford, IL 61109

-Professionals with expertise in areas such as fundraising, finance, accounting, human resources, information technology, operations and logistics help the food bank with specialized projects that allow us to grow and improve our ability to feed our hungry neighbors.
-Interested individuals are asked to complete the Professional Service Volunteer Application.
+Professionals with expertise in areas such as finance, human resources, information technology, operations and logistics can help the food bank with specialized projects that allow us to grow and improve our ability to feed our hungry neighbors.
+Find out more and see available projects here.

-Listed below are Special Volunteer opportunities that become available periodically and are not ongoing.
+Listed below are offsite volunteer opportunities that become available periodically and are not ongoing.
 If interested please create or update your online volunteer profile to indicate you are interested in these areas.
 When an opportunity in your interest area becomes available, you will receive an email.

-Volunteers will assist with food recovery at the end of local food industry conventions.
-Once these conventions close, we gather volunteers to help pack the food that exhibitors have donated into boxes and load it into a Food Bank truck.
+Volunteers will assist with food recovery at the end of local food industry conventions to help pack the food that exhibitors have donated into boxes and load it into a Food Bank truck.

-The Mobile Pantry is a “traveling food pantry” that delivers nutritious food directly to people in need.
-Scheduled with the Food Bank’s partner feeding programs or local community groups, this specially designed Food Bank truck delivers meat, produce, non-perishable food and other products to communities where the need for food surpasses the capacity of existing food pantry resources.
+The Mobile Pantry is a “traveling food pantry” that delivers meat, produce, non-perishable food and other products to communities where the need for food surpasses the capacity of existing food pantry resources.
 Volunteers at the Mobile Pantry assist in distributing food to our hungry neighbors.